-Server Load Balancer (SLB) is a traffic distribution and control service that distributes inbound traffic among multiple ECS instances according to configured forwarding rules.
-SLB expands service capabilities of applications and enhances their availability.
+Server Load Balancer (SLB) is a traffic distribution and control service that distributes inbound traffic among several backend servers, namely ECS instances, based on configured forwarding rules.
+SLB expands the serving capacity of applications and enhances their availability.

-By setting a virtual service address, SLB virtualizes added ECS instances into an application service pool that has high performance and high availability, and distributes client requests to ECS instances in the server pool based on forwarding rules.
+By setting a virtual service address, SLB virtualizes added ECS instances into a server pool that offers a high level of performance and high availability.
+SLB distributes client requests to ECS instances in the server pool based on forwarding rules.

-SLB also checks the health status of added backend servers, and automatically isolates abnormal ECS instances to eliminate Single Point of Failures (SPOFs), improving the overall service capability of your application.
-Additionally, working with Alibaba Anti-DDoS, SLB can defend DDoS attacks.
+SLB also checks the health status of added ECS instances, and automatically isolates unhealthy instances to eliminate Single Point of Failures (SPOF), improving the overall serving capacity of your application.
+Additionally, working with Alibaba Anti-DDoS, SLB can defend against DDoS attacks.

 - SLB instances